viktor0018/bulletin-board.test/README.md

   <img src="https://sun9-23.userapi.com/impg/KBFdt_R-IuTzcTwkf4NaIqo5Iuxy26NEtwHYvw/VVZK1Z0nPZ4.jpg?size=1858x1474&quality=96&proxy=1&sign=1d2745c4c3a0ad5ff0207a67d43ae652&type=album" width="500" title="hover text">
 </p>

-On the main page you can search for ads by region, city, category, by price and by text.
+On the main page you can search bulletins by region, city, category, by price and by text.
 Text search is implemented with elasticsearch.

 Also you can log in or register.